Wood County - Open Spaces, Vibrant Places!

 Take a drive into the country and see some of the Amish settlements and shop for handmade food, quilts, furniture and crafts.
 Catch a performance at the Performing Arts Center in Wisconsin Rapids or see the new exhibit at New Visions Gallery in Marshfield.
 Spend the evening at Ho-Chunk Gaming in Nekoosa.

 Year-round, there’s always something happening in Wood County, from festivals and races to art exhibitions and sporting competitions.
-Don’t miss the annual Central Wisconsin State Fair in Marshfield on Labor Day Weekend.
+Don’t miss the Cranberry Blossom Festival in June, the annual Central Wisconsin State Fair on Labor Day Weekend and Maple Fall fest in September!

 Start planning your Wood County escape today.